An aversion to selling is everywhere in the retail industry.

 Once a customer says yes, it’s much easier for them to say yes again.
 That’s why adding-on is so basic to selling; the shopper wants to get the most out of their first purchase.

-No wonder average ticket or UPT is stagnant.
-No one understands adding-on gives greater satisfaction to the customer.
+No wonder the average ticket or UPT is stagnant.
+No one understands adding on gives greater satisfaction to your customers.
 Selling isn’t pushy when viewed the right way.